tetracorp/tokimeki-memorial/docs/_posts/2021-01-30-shiori-suki-desu.md

  0x8000 | 15  | □           |

 Shifting the 32-bit value right 16 times will evaluate to zero only if none of these are pressed.
-In other words, holding any of these buttons will trigger the voice line.
+In other words, holding any of these buttons on the second controller will trigger the voice line.

 In my estimation, this is obviously a debug feature to test the voice line without requiring the playtester to actually complete the game.